 On 17 January 2022, more than 60 senior climate scientists and governance scholars from around the world launched a global initiative calling for an International Non-Use Agreement on Solar Geoengineering.

-Hundreds of scholars now support the call for a Non-Use Agreement.
+More than five hundred scholars now support the call for a Non-Use Agreement.

 Solar geoengineering deployment cannot be fairly governed globally and poses unacceptable risk if implemented as a future climate policy option.

 We call on fellow academics, civil society organizations and concerned individuals to sign our open letter to governments, the United Nations and other actors to stop development and potential use of planetary-scale solar geoengineering technologies.

 Our initiative mobilizes especially against the most widely debated speculative technology: the massive spraying of aerosols in the stratosphere to block a part of incoming sunlight to cool the planet.
 Such dangerous planetary-scale interventions cannot be governed in a globally inclusive, fair and effective manner and must be banned.

 Therefore, we call for an International Non-use Agreement on Solar Geoengineering

 An International Non-Use Agreement on Solar Geoengineering would be timely, feasible, and effective.
 It would inhibit further normalization and development of a risky and poorly understood set of technologies.